cgroza/GraffiTE/README.md

 ### Parameters

+#### Input files

 - `--assemblies`: a CSV file that lists the genome assemblies and sample names from which polymorphisms are to be discovered.
 One assembly per sample and sample names must be unique. **The header is required**.

    Example `assemblies.csv`:
    ```